10 Mar Shoulder Bursitis

 - Ergonomic advice.

-If symptoms don’t subside then an ultrasound guided cortisone injection is required.
-In rare case surgery is required to decompress the subacromial bursa.
+If symptoms don’t subside then an ultrasound-guided cortisone injection is required.
+In rare cases, surgery is required to decompress the subacromial bursa.

-If you have any questions please contact or speak to you practitioner at Complete Healthcare Sunbury.
+If you have any questions please contact or speak to your practitioner at Complete Healthcare Sunbury.